gabeweng/gabeweng.github.io/_posts/2020-08-04-information-retrieval-evaluation.md

 ## Problem Setup 1: Binary Relevance
 Let's take a simple toy example to understand the details and trade-offs of various evaluation metrics.

 We have a ranking model that gives us back 5-most relevant results for a certain query.
-The first, third, and fifth results were relevant as per our ground-truth annotation.
+The first, third, and fifth results were <span class="bg-color-green">relevant</span> as per our ground-truth annotation.

 ![](/images/ltr-documents-horizontal.png){:.align-center}

-Let's see various metrics to evaluate this example.
+Let's look at various metrics to evaluate this simple example.

 ## A. Order-Unaware Metrics
 ### 1. Precision@k